 King Pasenadi truly loved his new consort and made her his chief queen.
 Soon a son was born and he grew up receiving all the advantages a prince deserved, except he did not get gifts from his maternal grandfather’s family.
 Not wanting her son to know about her life, his mother lied and told him they sent nothing because they lived very far away.
 Once he grew up, he decided to visit his other family; and though she tried, his mother could not stop him.

 Upon learning the prince was coming, the Sakya clan sent all their noble children younger than him away to the countryside so nobody would need to bow down in respect to someone born from a slave.
-After a few days, as the prince was leaving, one of his soldiers overheard a Sakya slave saying the prince’s mother had been a slave.
+A few days later, when the prince was leaving, one of his soldiers overheard a Sakya slave saying the prince’s mother had been a slave.
 Now knowing how the Sakyas had disrespected both his mother and him, the prince vowed to destroy them when he became king.

-When King Pasenadi heard the news, he was furious and gave his queen and son nothing more than he gave to his other slaves.
-But a few days later the Buddha, while admitting that his clan did wrong, explained to the king that his queen and son were children of royal men and the mother’s birth was irrelevant; then he told this story as an example of when he himself had been the illegitimate son of a king and a peasant woman, but still inherited the throne.
+When King Pasenadi heard the news about his wife, he was furious and gave her and his son nothing more than he gave to his other slaves.
+But a few days later, the Buddha, while admitting that his clan did wrong, explained to the king that his queen and son were children of royal men and the mother’s birth was irrelevant.
+Then he told this story as an example of when he himself had been the illegitimate son of a king and a peasant woman but still inherited the throne.
 The king changed his mind and restored their honor.

-The father and mother were earlier births of the Buddha’s father and birth mother.
+The Bodhisatta’s father and mother were earlier births of the Buddha’s father and birth mother.